Teamwork/node-auto-launch/README.md

 ---

 Launch applications or executables at login (Mac, Windows and Linux).
 Perfect for [NW.js](https://github.com/nwjs/nw.js) and [Electron](http://electron.atom.io/) apps.
+Also handles Electron updates on Windows so the correct version of your app is launched when using the auto updater.

+## Notes
+ - Node V4 or greater is required.
+ - With v3.0 the ES6-Promise dependency has been removed.
+This module automatically overwrote Promise in the global namespace.
+If upgrading to v3 check to make sure this will not affect your project.

 ## Installation